shivalee12/Quantum-Key-Distribution--BB84/README.md

 ## Getting started
 Steps to follow

-1. initialise quantum circuit of sender and reciever

-use function `make_init`
+1. initialise quantum circuit of sender and reciever// use function `make_init`
 2. set a random key for sender